ivanht/minikube-argocd-local/README.md

 - **What**: Number of worker processes
 - **Threshold**: Alert when < configured minimum workers
 - **Importance**: Too few workers impacts performance and availability

+# Issues:
+- In the time estimated 4h, I cannot make the `install.sh` script to works for all possible OS.
+Mine is MacOs on arm64.
+The installation script only works in darwin/arm64.
+- I have added some scripts to make sure all executable are installed on MacOS.
+It's not clear if the reproducer will have those tools.
+- I added quick sleeps in `install.sh`, this can be improved with loops to check status, if more than 4h are available.
+- Typical timeouts from golang, so ended up downloading helms locally.